social-comp/AmazonAudit-data/README.md

 **2. Unpersonalized Experiment**
-* __Unpersonalised search results__: all_results.csv* [(download)](https://github.com/social-comp/YouTubeAudit-data/blob/master/all_results.csv?raw=true) The file contains a collection of 36,000 search results and their meta data collected over 15 days.
+* __Unpersonalised search results__: filename- *all_results.csv* [(download)](https://github.com/social-comp/YouTubeAudit-data/blob/master/all_results.csv?raw=true)
+The file contains a collection of 36,000 search results and their meta data collected over 15 days.
 The file contains the following fields:-
    * ```query:``` name of the query searched
    * ```topic:``` name of the vaccine-related search topic
    * ```date_exp_run:``` date on which the search was performed